|

 THE WRONG KIND OF BLOOD

-The night of my mother's funeral, Linda Dawson cried on my shoulder, put her tongue in my mouth and asked me to find her husband.
-Now she was lying dead on her living-room floor, and the howl of a police siren echoed through the surrounding hills...
 Ed Loy hasn't been back to Dublin for over twenty years.
 But his mother is dead, and her only son, who has been working as a Private Investigator in LA, has come home to bury her.
 He finds an Ireland in the grip of an economic boom, where new buildings have sprung up on streets that are now unrecognisable and cranes line the horizon, an Ireland that feels completely new.
 But beneath the shiny facade lurk the same old enmities, the same old secrets, the same old blood feuds.
-"Tommy said you found people who were missing," Linda Dawson tells him.
-Linda's husband has disappeared.
-She doesn't want the police involved.
-So, reluctantly,

-The closer Loy gets to the truth, the more he realises its roots lie in the entwined family histories of the Loys and the Dawsons and the Halligans, that the murders and abductions and drug deals of today were caused by deals made and blood spilled long ago, that there are bodies buriedliterallybeneath the concrete of his booming hometown, and that one of those bodies is almost certainly his missing father.
+The closer Loy gets to the truth, the more he realises its roots lie in the entwined family histories of the Loys and the Dawsons and the Halligans, that the murders and abductions and drug deals of today were caused by deals made and blood spilled long ago, that there are bodies buried—literally—beneath the concrete of his booming hometown, and that one of those bodies is almost certainly his missing father.
 A loy is a spade, and Loy's calling is to dig; what his first case back on home turf reveals is that his calling was steeped in blood, that his fate was cast before he was born, the latest stones in the family plot.

 BUY THE BOOK: